shurillu/CTBot/README.md

 + Receive contacts messages (NEW)

 ### Supported boards
-The library works with the ESP8266 chipset: all the ESP8266 boards are supported.
+The library works with the ESP8266 and ESP32 chipsetd.

 ### Simple usage
 See the EchoBot example provided in the [examples folder](https://github.com/shurillu/CTBot/tree/master/examples).